Chapter 33

 Let us notice the following verses,

-8-11 Elijah told Obadiah to inform King Ahab that he was coming to see him.
-At this time Obadiah informed Elijah that from the time he left Israel horrible and life threatening circumstances have fallen upon the Lord's prophets.
+8-11 … Elijah told Obadiah to inform King Ahab that he was coming to see him.
+Obadiah informed Elijah that from the time he left Israel Ahab was so angry with him (Elijah) that sent his servants throughout the land to find him.

-12(a) Out of fear that Elijah might again disappear, Obadiah was hesitant about announcing to King Ahab the arrival of the prophet Elijah.
+12(a) … Out of fear that Elijah might again disappear, Obadiah was hesitant about telling King Ahab the arrival of the prophet Elijah.

-16 Knowing the potential danger to his life and well being, Obadiah again demonstrated his faithfulness to our Lord by going to King Ahab to announce the arrival of Elijah.
+16 … Knowing the potential danger to his life and well being, Obadiah again demonstrated his faithfulness to our Lord and went to King Ahab to announce the arrival of Elijah.
 In other words, Obadiah feared God more than King Ahab and his wife Jezebel.

 The second example for this portion of the study comes from the New Testament and focuses upon,